reeflective/console/README.md

 ## Simple Usage

 The library is made to work with sane but powerful defaults.
-Paste the following and run it, and take a look around to get a feel, without touching anything.
+Paste the following, run it, and take a look around to get a feel, without your commands.
 Default editing mode is Vim.
+THis example doesn't have an exit command: you'll need to close your terminal.

 ```go